 This recipe is pretty big, I used a lot of incredible chocolate, so it’s not going to be cheap to make.
 You can halve or quarter the recipe to make it more manageable.

-I used Valrhona chocolate in this recipe as its one of my favourite chocolates to work with in desserts.
-When you are making something that is strongly focused around chocolate, it is important to use the highest quality that you can.
+I used Valrhona chocolate in this recipe as its one of my favourite chocolates to work within desserts.
+When you are making something that is strongly focused on chocolate, it is important to use the highest quality that you can.

 I find buying it in bulk the best way to save too.
 It lasts for ages and by stocking up, you always have it on hand to whip up any chocolate recipe.
 The bulk packs are available via the South African distributor Wild Peacock, and come in easy to work with chocolate pieces.
 No chopping required.